Arvind Kejriwal: Official residence renovations

 In late April 2023, BJP made allegations that Kejriwal had misappropriated public funds for renovations of his residence in Delhi.
 An investigation was announced on 29 April 2023.
-CBI said that they started investigating money spent on renovating Chief Minister Arvind Kejriwal’s house complex.
+CBI said that they started investigating money spent on renovating Chief Minister Arvind Kejriwal's house complex.
 Its Vigilance Department said it was pursuing misappropriation of funds and financial irregularities.

+In 2022, a report by the Comptroller and Auditor General of India (CAG) highlighted significant cost escalations and procedural irregularities in the renovation of the official residence of then Delhi Chief Minister Arvind Kejriwal, located at 6 Flagstaff Road.According to the audit report, the renovation project was initially approved at an estimated cost of ₹7.91 crore but was ultimately completed at ₹33.66 crore, representing an increase of over 300 percent.

 Media fixing

 In March 2014, in a leaked video of an interview with journalist Punya Prasun Bajpai, Kejriwal was seen giving instructions to Bajpai on promoting his interview by comparing his resignation to the sacrifice of Bhagat Singh and dropping a certain portion of interview on privatisation of industries which would portray him anti-middle class.
 Later, when the interview was telecasted it was found that Punya Prasun Bajpai had actually complied to the instructions and raised questions on his journalistic integrity and ethics.
 This controversy was called "media fixing" at that time.